In this page

 Tip 4: Archive large wiki spaces in small batches

-At LinkedIn, we had one Engineering wiki space containing 70,000 pages.
+At our company, we had one Engineering wiki space containing 70,000 pages.
 32,000 of these had to be archived.
 In a staging environment (with the mail server disabled), we attempted to expire and archive all the pages at once.
 Unfortunately, it took several weeks for the app to run and crashed the staging wiki several times.
 We changed our approach and decided to expire/archive pages using smaller date ranges.
 In the end, a 2,000 page archiving job took approximately 1.5 days to run:

 1. Archive in 1 year batches: